I. Introduction to Lining Plates for Large Autogenous Mills

 -

-New High-Pressure Roller Wear-Resistant Overlay Welding Technology
+New-Type High-Pressure Roller Wear-Resistant Surfacing Welding Technology

 -

-Bus Alloy Bearing Shell
+Bus Alloy Bushings

 -

-Large ball mill ZGMN13CR2 liner
+Large ball mill ZGMN13CR2 lining plate

 -

-Medium chrome alloy liner
+Medium-chromium alloy liner plate

 -